 - Overnight camping is permitted.
 Campfires are permitted in above ground containers – no firepits!

 - Please use only the provided toilet facilities (porta potties).
 Please do not throw trash into the porta potties!
-Doo doo and pee pee only!!!!
+Human waste, toilet paper and sanitary products only please.

 - Please keep control of your trash and carry it off the lakebed when you leave.